-- (a) Sending or receiving email - (b) Telephoning over the internet (e.g. Skype, WhatsApp Call) - (c) Posting information or instant messaging - (d) Getting information about goods or services - (e) Getting information from government organisations. - (f) Liaise with government organisations (includes downloading / requesting forms, making online payments) - (g) Internet banking - (h) Accessing other financial services (e.g. purchases of insurance) - (i) Providing customer service. - (j) Delivering online products (refers to products delivered via the internet in digital form, e.g. reports, software, computer games and other online services, e.g. computer related services or information services) - (k) Internal or external vacant information - (I) Staff training (e.g. e-learning applications available on an intranet or website) - (m) Others
+- (a) Sending or receiving email - (b) Telephoning over the internet (e.g. Skype, WhatsApp Call) - (c) Posting information or instant messaging - (d) Getting information about goods or services - (e) Getting information from government organisations - (f) Liaise with government organisations (includes downloading / requesting forms, making online payments) - (g) Internet banking - (h) Accessing other financial services (e.g. purchases of insurance) - (i) Providing customer service - (j) Delivering online products (refers to products delivered via the internet in digital form, e.g. reports, software, computer games and other online services such as computer related services or information services) - (k) Internal or external vacant information - (I) Staff training (e.g. e-learning applications available on an intranet or website) - (m) Others

-A10 Please indicate the adoption of digital technologies used at this establishment
+A10 Please indicate the adoption of digital technologies used at this establishment.

-- (a) A website is a collection of related web pages, including multimedia content, typically identified with a common domain name, and published on at least one web server. - (b) Social media are considered those that have user profile, an account or a user license depending on the requirements and the type of social media.
-Types of social media are social networks (e.g. Facebook), Enterprise's blog or microblogs (e.g. Twitter) and multimedia content sharing websites (e.g. YouTube, Flick, SlideShare). - (c) Mobile internet and technologies refer to activities where technology, platforms, business models and internet applications are combined with mobile communication technology (e.g. mobile IT equipment, Global Positioning System (GPS) equipment, wireless debit / credit payment terminals).

-- (d) Cloud computing refers to the delivery of computing resources (hardware and software) by the service provider over the internet to a user.
+- (a) A website refers to a collection of related web pages, including multimedia content, typically identified with a common domain name, and published on at least one web server. - (b) Social media refers to those that have user profile, an account or a user license depending on the requirements and the type of social media (e.g. Facebook, Instagram, Twitter, YouTube). - (c) Mobile internet and technologies refer to activities where technology, platforms, business models and internet applications are combined with mobile communication technology (e.g. mobile IT equipment, Global Positioning System (GPS) equipment, wireless debit / credit payment terminals). - (d) Cloud computing refers to the delivery of computing resources (hardware and software) by the service provider over the internet to a user.
 This delivery or provision is described as a "service" because the user merely "rent" the computing resources rather than actually acquiring them.
-It provides shared computing resources to achieve economies of scale similar to a public utility (like the electricity grid). - (e) Data analytics refers to a data evaluation process that is useful for drawing conclusions from existing information. - (f) Management software refers to computer software that help in increasing the productivity of business management. - (g) Online collaborative platform refers to the platform used by establishment to collaborate digitally. - (h) Usage of internet and 5G technology necessity refer to a mobile internet connection technology that offers faster speeds and more stable connections on mobile devices. - (i) Others (Please specify) - (j) Not related - A11 Please indicate whether this establishment has provided financial allocation to implement the digital technology transformation plan.
+It provides shared computing resources to achieve economies of scale similar to a public utility (like the electricity grid). - (e) Data analytics refers to a data evaluation process that is useful for drawing conclusions from existing information. - (f) Management software refers to computer software that help in increasing the productivity of business management. - (g) Online collaborative platform refers to the platform used by establishment to collaborate digitally. - (h) Usage of internet and 5G technology necessity refers to a mobile internet connection technology that offers faster speeds and more stable connections on mobile devices. - (i) Others (Please specify) - (i) Not related - A11 Please indicate whether this establishment has provided financial allocation to implement the digital technology transformation plan.